NIH-NCPI/locutus/docs/harmony.md

 #### version
 Currently this will be the date the export was made.

+#### table_id
+The ID associated with the table the the source text/variable is from.

 #### source_text (local code)
 This is the "Code" or Variable that ontological terms are being mapped to.